onzfonz/comp227/src/content/3/en/part3c.md

 Soon our application will also have a database in addition to the frontend and backend, and there will be many potential areas for bugs in the application.

-When the application "does not work", we have to first figure out where the problem actually occurs.
+When the application "does not work", we have to first figure out where the problem occurs.
 It's very common for the problem to exist in a place where you didn't expect it to, and it can take minutes, hours, or even days before you find the source of the problem.